Wolanet/ActiveDirectory-scripts/README.md

 <br />

  *note*, in the .ps1 file (PowerShell code) there are a lot of comments explaining what the code does/how to modify it etc., feel free to ignore them or delete them.

+ *note2*, in the listnames.txt replace "Myname Mysurname" with your name and surname, if you want to add yourself as well to Active Directory, otherwise delete that first line.
 <br />
 <br />